gravitational/teleport/docs/3.0/architecture.md

 for storage.
 These recorded sessions can be replayed later via `tsh play` command or in a web browser.

-Some Teleport users mistakenly believe that audit and session recording happen on the Teleport proxy server.
+Some Teleport users mistakenly believe that audit and session recording happen by default on the Teleport proxy server.
 This is not the case because a proxy cannot see the encrypted traffic, it is encrypted end-to-end, i.e. from an SSH client to an SSH server/node, see the diagram below:

 ![session-recording-diagram](img/session-recording.svg?style=grv-image-center-lg)

-However, starting from Teleport 2.4 it is now possible to configure the Teleport proxy to enable the "recording proxy mode".
-In this mode the proxy terminates (decrypts) the SSH connection using the certificate supplied by the client via SSH agent forwarding and then establishes it's own SSH connection to the final destination server, effectively becoming an authorized "man in the
+However, starting from Teleport 2.4, it is possible to configure the Teleport proxy to enable "recording proxy mode".
+In this mode, the proxy terminates (decrypts) the SSH connection using the certificate supplied by the client via SSH agent forwarding and then establishes it's own SSH connection to the final destination server, effectively becoming an authorized "man in the